NATO Enlargement to Sweden and Finland

 established close partnerships with NATO.
 Both Finland and Sweden have participated in numerous

-U.S. officials from the Departments of State and Defense concur with Finnish and Swedish assertions that
+U.S. officials from the Departments of State and Defense concurred with Finnish and Swedish assertions

-the two countries would strengthen NATO’s defense posture, especially in the Baltic Sea region.
-Finland
+that the two countries would strengthen NATO’s defense posture, especially in the Baltic Sea region.

-Sweden intends to meet NATO’s 2% defense spending goal by 2026.
+intends to meet NATO’s 2% defense spending goal in 2024.

-Some analysts have expressed concern about NATO’s ability to defend Finland’s 830-mile border with
+Some analysts expressed concern about NATO’s ability to defend Finland’s 830-mile border with Russia

-long defended its own borders and will continue to do so as a NATO member.
-Finland and Sweden also
+defended its own borders and will continue to do so as a NATO member.
+Finland and Sweden also have

-have strong traditions of societal resilience and substantial experience dealing with Russian
+strong traditions of societal resilience and experience dealing with Russian disinformation efforts,

-disinformation efforts, cyberattacks, and hybrid threats.
-Russia has largely sought to downplay concerns
+cyberattacks, and hybrid threats.
+Russia has largely sought to downplay concerns about Finnish and

-about Finnish and Swedish accession to NATO, but Russian President Vladimir Putin has warned NATO
+Swedish accession to NATO, but Russian President Vladimir Putin has warned NATO against deploying

 Congressional Research Service